networknext/next/README.md

         CustomerPrivateKey="M/NxwbhSaPiXITC+B4jYjdo1ahjj5NEmLaBZPPCIKL4b7c1KeQ8hq9QcRL6R49NYP1MUDRuBrWS5sb7e+DStPH/exCgWAwHX"
         NetConnectionClassName="/Script/NetworkNext.NetworkNextConnection"

+Be careful to scan all ini files in case somewhere else is clobbering the NetDriver setting, otherwise the Network Next plugin will not work.

 3. Run **keygen.exe** to generate your own customer keypair.

 4. Replace the keypair values in **DefaultEngine.ini** with your own keys.